-Cloud SQL automatically keeps MySQL and PostgreSQL instances up to date with patches and minor version updates.
+Cloud SQL automatically keeps your instances up to date with patches and minor version updates.

-The database engines supported by Cloud SQL (currently MySQL and PostgreSQL) support multiple versions.
-Different versions might contain different functionality and issues.
+As indicated above, the database engines supported by Cloud SQL include multiple versions.
+The versions may vary in their functionality and in the types of issues that arise.
 While Cloud SQL recognizes that upgrades impact users, we are committed to providing up-to-date functionality and important patches.

 Major and minor versions

-For PostgreSQL, the first two numbers in the version number form the major version number.
+For PostgreSQL 9.6, the first two numbers in the version number form the major version number.
 For example, for version 9.6.1, Cloud SQL uses 9.6 as the major version, and 1 as the minor version.